jbloomlab/SARS-CoV-2-RBD_DMS_variants/docs/heatmaps.md

 ### Technical Details

-The impact on ACE2 receptor-binding affinity (delta log10(KD)) or RBD expression of every single amino-acid mutation in SARS-CoV-2 RBDs, as determined by high-throughput titration assays.
+The impact on ACE2 receptor-binding affinity (delta log10(KD)) or RBD expression (log(MFI)) of every single amino-acid mutation in SARS-CoV-2 RBDs, as determined by high-throughput titration assays.
 Wildtype amino acids are indicated by an 'x', and gray squares indicate missing mutations from each library.
 The number of internally replicated barcodes with which a mutation was measured is visible as `Barcode Count` in the tooltips, where higher numbers indicate higher-confidence measurements.

 More information can be found in our preprint [here]().
 Raw data can be found [here](https://github.com/jbloomlab/SARS-CoV-2-RBD_DMS_variants/blob/main/results/final_variant_scores/final_variant_scores.csv).